Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Warriewood has a median taxpayer income of $60,938 and an average income of $95,522 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-Nationally, these figures are extremely high, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003 in the same period.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Warriewood would be approximately $66,337 (median) and $103,985 (average) as of September 2025.
-According to Census 2021 income data, household, family and personal incomes in Warriewood rank highly nationally, between the 83rd and 92nd percentiles.
-Income analysis reveals that the predominant cohort spans 28.3% of locals (2,592 people) with weekly earnings in the $1,500 - $2,999 category, mirroring the regional trend where 30.9% occupy this bracket.
-Higher earners represent a substantial presence with 43.3% exceeding $3,000 weekly, indicating strong purchasing power within the community.
-High housing costs consume 18.6% of income, though strong earnings still place disposable income at the 90th percentile nationally.
+Warriewood suburb has a median taxpayer income of $60,938 and an average of $95,522 based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is notably high compared to Greater Sydney's median income of $60,817 and average income of $83,023.
+By September 2025, estimates suggest a median income of approximately $66,337 and an average of $103,985, factoring in the Wage Price Index growth of 8.86% since financial year 2023.
+According to Census 2021 data, incomes in Warriewood rank high nationally, with household, family, and personal incomes between the 83rd and 92nd percentiles.
+The predominant income cohort spans 28.3% of locals (2,592 people) earning $1,500 to $2,999 weekly, similar to the regional average of 30.9%.
+Notably, 43.3% of Warriewood residents earn more than $3,000 weekly, indicating substantial purchasing power within the community.
+High housing costs consume 18.6% of income, but strong earnings place disposable income at the 90th percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income